gvwilson/thirdbit/src/fiction/eimin/index.md

 As she rose to follow the first one
 I slipped around the end of the ruined wall and sprinted to the candelilla bush I'd chosen as my next patch of cover.
-I had hunted jackrabbits and sand gulls this way, watching for the moments when my prey looked away, inching closer a few paces each time.
+I had hunted desert hares and sand gulls this way, watching for the moments when my prey looked away, inching closer a few paces each time.